MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-controlpanel.md

 - If this policy setting is disabled, the Control Panel opens to the category view.

-- If this policy setting is not configured, the Control Panel opens to the view used in the last Control Panel session.
+- If this policy setting isn't configured, the Control Panel opens to the view used in the last Control Panel session.

 > [!NOTE]
 > Icon size is dependent upon what the user has set it to in the previous session.